lynnfaraday/aresmush.com/_root/tutorials/install/system-requirements.md

 This article details the system requirements to help you find the right VPS and get everything set up.

+## Local Install

+If you are trying to install the game on your local computer, see [Setting up Ares On Your PC/Mac](/tutorials/code/local-setup).

+## VPS Specs

 > I recommend [Digital Ocean](http://www.digitalocean.com/?refcode=5c07173bc1f2).
 It's what I use for [AresCentral](/arescentral).
 If you want to use that, hop on over to [Getting Started with Digital Ocean](/tutorials/install/digital-ocean) for step-by-step instructions on setting up your game there.

-## VPS Specs

 ### Operating System